 - Do I feel as if the room is spinning around me?

 - Do I feel as if I'm moving when I know I'm sitting or standing still?

 - Do I lose my balance and fall?

 - Do I feel as if I'm falling?

 - Do I feel lightheaded or as if I might faint?

 - Do I ever feel disoriented–losing my sense of time or location?

 We Can Help You Cope With Your Condition

-The physical therapists at ST. CLAIRWEST Physiotherapy can also help increase your strength and coordination to help lower your risk of falling and getting hurt during daily activities, such as when you walk up or down stairs, use the bathroom, or exercise.
+The physical therapists at St. Marina Physical Therapy can also help increase your strength and coordination to help lower your risk of falling and getting hurt during daily activities, such as when you walk up or down stairs, use the bathroom, or exercise.